JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

                                                                 1 column omitted
 ```

-Note that `GroupedDataFrame` is a view and therefore grouping columns of its
+Note that `GroupedDataFrame` is a view: therefore
+grouping columns of its parent data frame must not be mutated, and
-parent data frame should not be mutated.
-In particular, if number or rows
+rows must not be added nor removed from it.
+If the number or rows
-of the parent changes then an error is thrown when `GroupedDataFrame` is used:
+of the parent changes then an error is thrown when a child `GroupedDataFrame`
+is used:
 ```jldoctest sac
 julia> df = DataFrame(id=1:2)
 2×1 DataFrame